In the course students will

 - Use technical writing and critical thinking in problem solving

 This course will be aimed and teaching and learning how we talk to computers.
-It will require a basic algebra background to understand the coding language we are using.
-In this course students will get to critically examine video games from a coding viewpoint as well as from a gamer viewpoint.
+It will require a basic algebra background, problem solving skills and lots of creativity.
+In this course students will get to critically examine many coding and computer science platforms.
+The course overview is listed below: